 Foreign currency risk is the risk that an investment denominated in the currency of a foreign country could reduce its U.S. dollar value as a result of changes in foreign currency exchange rates.
 The Retirement System does not restrict the amount of investments in foreign currency.

-The following securities are subject to foreign currency risk:
+At December 31, 2016, the System did not hold any securities that are subject to foreign currency risk.